dcefram/Stupendous/README.md

 # Stupendous

-My personal blog's Ghost theme.
-Check out [my blog](http://dcefram.com) if ever you are curious as to how this thing look like.
+My personal blog's Ghost theme. ~~Check out my blog if ever you are curious as to how this thing look like.~~ (I had to cut costs, and Ghost eats up RAM... had to shut it down.
+Sorry)

 This theme only supports Blink based browsers (Chrome, Opera), Webkit (ie. Safari), Firefox, and IE10+ (including Edge).
 IE9 might be supported.